prisma/prisma1-upgrade/README.md

+⚠️ **EXPERIMENTAL** This tool is being built now.
+It's not ready for use.
+Please watch this repository for updates.

 # prisma-upgrade

 Upgrade is a CLI tool to help Prisma 1 users upgrade to Prisma 2.

-⚠️ This tool is being built now.
-Please watch this repository for updates.

 ## Usage